yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 Established in 2011, the Renminbi Qualified Foreign Institutional Investor (RQFII) program is a policy initiative that allows foreign investors who hold the RQFII quota to invest directly in Mainland China's bond and equity markets.

 It is a step for China to loosen capital controls and internationalize RMB.

+* Qualified Domestic Institutional Investor (QDII)

+A qualified domestic institutional investor or QDII is an institutional investor that has met certain qualifications to invest in securities outside of their home country.

+Popular QDII programs come from the People's Republic of China, where the main regulatory body, the China Securities Regulatory Commission (CSRC), at times grants a limited avenue for institutional investors to invest in foreign-based securities.

 ### Restructure and Buyout